 The GIIS Healthline is a number that students can call when in crisis.
 They are entirely confidential and counselling is provided to students who reach out for help.
 (For GIIS Singapore, the healthline number is +65 9723 4938.)

-If you'd like to learn more about how GIIS works to help ease the transition from primary school to secondary school, we invite you to reach out today.
-You may contact one of our academic advisors to enquire more about the international and Indian curricula options, and the facilities available at our campuses.
+If you'd like to learn more about how GIIS works to help ease the transition from primary school to secondary school, please feel free to contact our admissions team.

 Shubhdarshani has over 10 years of experience in content creation, curation and editing.
 She has worked for Indian newspapers, school magazines and international news websites where she worked closely with the leadership on the execution and communication of the content strategy.
 Aside from work, she’s a passionate B&W photographer and storyteller.